What Are Allergies?

 If you suspect there are bed bugs in your home, visit our sleep clinic to find out more information about what they are and how you can eliminate them.

 Do I Have a Feather Allergy?

 You shouldn’t automatically assume that you have an allergy to feathers, as feather allergy is actually very rare.
-This allergy has been identified only as reaction to quill mites in live feather, protein in pigeon droppings, or to Pigeon bloom, a waxy powder that coats the feathers of racing pigeons.
+This allergy has been identified only as a reaction to quill mites in live feather, protein in pigeon droppings, or to Pigeon bloom, a waxy powder that coats the feathers of racing pigeons.
 Find out how to choose the perfect pillow here.

 So-called ‘feather allergy’ is more often than not, an allergic reaction to the dust mite allergen that is hidden in an unwashed pillow or duvet, no matter the filling.
 Find out how to choose the perfect pillow here.

 If you feel as though breathing through your nose isn’t smooth, or that your nasal passages are being obstructed, then your snoring may be caused by an allergy.